dead-summer/math-notes/notes/ScientificComputing/ch4-iterative-methods-linsys/abstract-framework-and-spectral-radius.typ

 $ f (x) = b - a x . $<eq:2>

 Now please do not ask me why I did not define the function $f (x)$ to be ax - b.
 There is no reason that we could not define the function in other ways.
 It is just personal taste to define the function as shown in (@eq:2).
-Now in terms of the function $f (x)$ ,the equation (@eq:1) becomes
+Now in terms of the function $f (x)$ , the equation (@eq:1) becomes

 $ f (x) = 0 . $<eq:3>